byte-bit06/Real-Time-Conversational-AI-System/README.md

 ### Example Interactions

 ```
-👤 You: What's the weather like today?
+👤 You: Can you help me get started on a project?
-🤖 AI: I don't have access to real-time weather data, but I can help you find a weather service or check online.
+🤖 AI: Yea sure, what are you working on?

 👤 You: [Shares screen] What's on my screen?
 🤖 AI: I can see you have a code editor open with Python code.
 Would you like help with anything specific?

-👤 You: Set a timer for 5 minutes
+👤 You: How could I improve an AI models latency?
-🤖 AI: I can't directly set timers, but I can help you write a script to do that or suggest timer apps.
+🤖 AI: There are a couple of ways we could reduce latency: reducing the size of input, using stream proccessing methods and using models with less parameters.
 ```

 ## 🛠️ Technical Details